cropmapteam/Scotland-crop-map/zonal_experiments/README.md

 ### 3. Zonal Statistics

 Zonal Statistics which for a set of polygonal zones, provide for each polygonal zone summary statistics of the S1 data present within the zone.
-These Zonal Statistics are what the random forest ml model is built from.
+These Zonal Statistics are what the random forest ml model is built from and what are fed to the ml model in order to classify fields with a crop type.

 **py_zonal_stats.py**

 generates zonal statistics for all zones (segmented fields or ground-truth polygons) held in a shapefile from S1 images.
 This an alternative to generating zonal statistics in a desktop GIS like QGIS or ArcGIS etc.

+It can be run from the commandline by doing:

+(VirtualEnv)$ python py_zonal_stats.py ZONES_SHP_FNAME IMAGE_METADATA_FNAME OUTPUT_PATH

+where:

+ZONES_SHP_FNAME is the name of the shapefile containing the zones that zonal stats should be found for

+IMAGE_METADATA_FNAME is the path to the CSV describing the complete set of images that zonal stats should be captured from i.e. data\image_bounds_meta.csv inside this repo

+OUTPUT_PATH is where the output CSV files should be written

 **mp_py_zonal_stats.py**